mxenabled/mx-quickconnect/README.md

 # MXquickconnect

-MXquickconnect is a sample application which anyone can clone and use their MX client credentials to interface with common MX use cases.
+MXquickconnect is a sample application which anyone can clone and use their MX client credentials to interface with common MX use cases using Platform API and the javascript widget.
 It is meant to help a developer see a sample of what MX has to offer while at the same time providing some frontend and backend code which can be extracted into any application.

+:warning: **This is only for Platform API users**

 ## Table of contents